viswanathgs/ml-zettelkasten/papers-speech.md

 ---

 - **Intro:**
   - AudioLM's autoregressive decoding process is too slow for audio generation.
-For generating high-quality audio by modeling the tokens of a neural codec (like SoundStream), the rate of the discrete tokens should be high, resulting in either an exponential growth in codebook size or in long token sequences.
+For generating high-quality audio by modeling the tokens of a neural codec (such as SoundStream), the rate of the discrete tokens should be high, resulting in either an exponential growth in codebook size or in long token sequences.
 For attention-based models, runtime complexity is quadradic wrt sequence length, leading to tradeoff between perception quality of the generated audio and runtime.
   - Three orthogonal approaches to combat the problem of generating long audio token sequences:
     - (a) efficient attention mechanisms,
     - (b) non-autoregressive parallel decoding schemes,
-    - (c) custom architectures adapted to the special structure of tokens produced by neural audio codec.
+    - (c) custom architectures adapted to the special structure of tokens produced by neural audio codec (such as relying on RVQ's hierachical structure in SoundStream and AudioLM).
+      - > We believe that it is the special structure of the audio token sequence that holds the most promise for future advances in long-sequence audio modeling.
+Concretely, both Sound- Stream (Zeghidour et al., 2022) and EnCodec (D ́efossez et al., 2022) rely on Residual Vector Quantization (RVQ), where each compressed audio frame is quantized by a series of quantizers, with each quantizer operating on the residual of the previous one, and the number of quantizers control- ling the overall bitrate.
+This induces a hierarchical token structure, where tokens from finer RVQ levels contribute less to the perceptual quality, allowing for efficient factor- izations and approximations of the joint distribution of the token sequence.
+Hence, the models and decoding schemes should take this special structure of the input into account for efficient training and inference.
+  - SoundStorm improves efficiency of generating long audio token sequences by relying on:
+    - **(i) an architecture adapted to the hierarchical structure of audio tokens**,
+    - **(ii) a parallel, non-autoregressive, confidence-based decoding scheme inspired by MaskGIT** for residual vector quantized (RVQ) token sequences.
 - TODO
 - **Lineage:** <https://chatgpt.com/share/68af5b20-4658-8005-9c83-8ee9afe52c2d>
   - **(1) SoundStream:** Foundational codec for discrete tokenization detokenization of audio.
   - **(2) AudioLM:** Train autoregressive generative LM over discrete audio tokens.